Yenof/ThemeLite/README.md

 Title Bar Font Size - Font used in the title bar.<br>
 <br>
 Sidebar:<br>
+Border Color - This is the border color for the game window area and sidebar and panel.
 Sidebar Background – Background color of the sidebar/plugin toolbar.<br>
 Selected Tab – Color of the selected tab.
 (TabbedPane.selectedBackground)<br>
 Selection Indicator – Color of the line near the selected tab.
 (TabbedPane.inactiveUnderlineColor)<br>